romoreira/Reinforcement-Learning-Tor-nonTor-Network-Traffic/README.md

 ### :arrow_right: Need to run dataset traffic before any task.
 The dataset was build from CiC Univsersity of New Brunswich (Canadian) (https://www.unb.ca/cic/datasets/index.html)[here].
-This dataset contains all non-Tor classes such as audio, browsing, chat, email, p2p, transfer, video and voip.
-We merge all data in a single dataset named non-Tor.
+This dataset contains all *non*-Tor classes such as audio, browsing, chat, email, p2p, transfer, video and voip.
+We merge all data in a single dataset named *non*-Tor.
 After, we used ISCXTor2016 as a Tor Traffic.

 #### Run syntetic Traffic generator based on Tor/*non*Tor Dataset